Updated: Jan 21

 In my 15+ year career as a hand therapist, I have worked with a multitude of patients with trigger fingers and trigger thumbs.
-I have helped many patients with mild symptoms improve with conservative hand therapy treatments, however, moderate cases are typically given a corticosteroid injection and severe cases often need a surgical release.
+I have helped many patients with mild symptoms improve with conservative hand therapy treatments, however, moderate cases are typically given a corticosteroid injection and severe cases may need a surgical release.
 In the medical books & journals I’ve read and hand therapy courses that I’ve taken, the focus has been on the biomechanical causes of trigger finger and the relationship of trigger finger to other conditions, like diabetes.
 “Several causes of trigger finger have been proposed, though the precise etiology has not been elucidated.”
 (1) I’ve noticed that most articles, like the one just quoted, do not include the word nutrition within them.

 In my recent studies about Nutritional Therapy, I’ve learned how dietary habits and nutritional deficiencies can impact common inflammatory hand conditions, like tendinitis and trigger finger/thumb.
 It is my personal quest to educate my patients and clients, fellow hand therapists and other health professionals about the important role of nutrition in conjunction with traditional hand therapy.
 Within this post, I will describe the incidence, etiology, and presentation of trigger finger and then focus on the nutritional issues that can impact the development and resolution of trigger finger.

 Trigger finger/thumb is one of the most common causes of hand pain in adults.
 The reported prevalence is 2-3 % of the general population and most often appears in the middle 5th and 6th decades of life (2).
 It occurs up to 6 times more frequently in women (1).
 The risk of developing trigger finger increases up to 10% in diabetics.
-There also appears to be a higher risk in patients with carpal tunnel syndrome, de Quervain’s disease (thumb extensor tendinitis), hypothyroidism, rheumatoid arthritis, renal disease and amyloidosis (abnormal proteins deposited into organs and tissues).
-The ring finger is most commonly affected, followed by the thumb.
+There also appears to be a higher risk in patients with carpal tunnel syndrome, de Quervain’s disease (thumb abductor tendinitis), hypothyroidism, rheumatoid arthritis, renal disease and amyloidosis (abnormal proteins deposited into organs and tissues).
+The ring finger is most commonly affected, followed by the thumb (1).
 The long, index and small fingers can also be affected and some people develop multiple trigger digits.

 Some patients notice a feeling of stiffness and then a progressive loss of full flexion or extension without ever developing the catching and locking of a “typical” trigger finger.
 Some patients report stiffness or swelling in the morning or that they wake up with the digit locked and then it loosens during the day.
 Initially, the locking can be released with active extension (attempting to straighten the finger).
 Since the flexors of the hand are 3-4 times stronger than the extensors, overtime the finger can lock up so firmly that it requires a manual release from the other hand.
 Because this manipulation is very painful, patients tend to try to avoid the triggering and reduce that finger's motion, which then creates secondary stiffness and the development of PIP joint contractures (limited motion of middle knuckle).